Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, all new members are required to go through the Academy regardless of past years of firefighting experience.
 A consideration to waive the Academy for candidates who are graduates of Tidewater Regional Fire Academy (TRFA) may be made at the discretion of the Fire Chief.

 We accept applications for Firefighter / Emergency Medical Technician (EMT) only during the posting period.
-Make sure and submit an application by the posted deadline.
+Make sure and submit an on-line application by the posted deadline.
 Applications will not be accepted once the posting has closed.

 Candidates are hired as openings become available in the department due to resignations or retirements.
 There is no way to predict when these positions will need to be filled.